Doctorate in Clinical Psychology

 In a situation where there are more expressed "strong preferences" for one of the geographical areas than there are training contracts available, the highest ranked candidates will have their preferences met first and other candidates will be allocated to the remaining geographical area.
 Thus, although a candidate's preferences will be taken into account, all applicants must be willing to be based in any one of the three NHS partner trusts, to undertake placements in the geographical area covered by the trust and to be registered with either university.
 If you decline the NHS Home Trust you are offered, you will be declining your position on the programme.

 A number of less highly ranked but acceptable candidates will be placed on a reserve list.
 Any remaining vacant programme places will be filled by working down the reserve list in order, regardless of any stated location preferences.

-Feedback will only be given to candidates selected for interview who are unsuccessful and only on completion of the selection process.
+Feedback will be given to all candidates selected for interview but only on completion of the selection process.

 The overall purpose and philosophy of the programme meets the changing clinical, organisational and training needs of the NHS through: